Fiona-T/world-happiness-data/README.md

 - the user may also want to view a graph representing the happiness scores over time for a country, or get more information on that country such as maximium, minimum, average scores for that country.

 ### Site owner’s goal:
-- the goal of this tool is to provide an easy way for users to get different information from the World Happiness historical scores dataset.
+- the goal of this tool is to provide an easy way for users to get different information from the World Happiness historical scores dataset, by requesting and viewing the results to the terminal.

 ## User Experience (UX)
 ---